20 Bad Auto Habits Your Mechanic Wants You to Stop Doing

 Vehicles in good condition don’t make squealing, screeching, grinding, rumbling, clicking or clunking sounds.
 A squealing sound can be a sign of a drive belt problem.
-Here’s how to check for serpentine belt wear and how to change a serpentine belt.

 A metallic screeching sound can indicate a failing pump or engine bearing.
 Grinding sounds while braking can indicate a serious brake issue, while clunking sounds can indicate suspension issues.
 A clicking sound during sharp turns is often a sign of failing constant velocity joints.
 Rumbling can be caused by a worn wheel bearing or a tire issue.

 If your vehicle makes any of those sounds or you hear anything unusual, get it checked out sooner rather than later.
 Trust us: Components that squeal, screech, grind, rumble, click or clunk do NOT heal themselves.
 And when they fail, they usually cause damage to other expensive components.

 An oily burning smell means oil or fluids are leaking onto hot engine and exhaust components.
 By the time you notice the smell, chances are you’re already running low on fluid.
 Low fluid levels can cause serious and costly engine, transmission or power steering damage.
 Worse yet, the burning fluid can cause an under-hood fire that can destroy your vehicle.